 Hard to say, easy to dance to

-TV on the Radio on Stage at the Festival in Costa Rica
+TV on the Radio on the Stage

 Sure we’d been hearing the buzz about TV on the Radio (we’re in Central America, not under a rock) but we’d never seen them live and, frankly, they should be called TV on the Radio on Stage because seeing them live is the only way to fully appreciate lead singer Tunde Adebimpe’s arms, which must be the longest and most flexible in the industry.
-We also loved that the bass player looks like Harvard Professor, author and commentator Dr. Henry Louis Gates Jr. after a bender.
+We also loved that the bass player looks like Harvard professor, author, and commentator Dr. Henry Louis Gates Jr. after a bender.

 Tunde waves those amazing arms around a lot, one of the few constants in a performance that ran the vocal gamut.
 Close your eyes at a TV on the Radio show and you might swear the band was changing up singers, toggling between Roland Gift from Fine Young Cannibals, Prince and Michael Jackson depending on whether they’d dialed up a ballad, a ska shaker or a fully eclectic alt rock anthem.